Why is a day 24 hours? Why is an hour 60 minutes?

 The short answer

-A day has 24 hours because the ancient Egyptians divided daytime and nighttime into 12 parts each, making 24 hours in total.
-There are 60 minutes in an hour because the Babylonians adopted a sexagesimal (base 60) system for their astronomical calculations, influencing the division of an hour into 60 minutes.
-This is why we have 24 hours in a day and 60 minutes in an hour.
+We have a 24-hour day because the ancient Egyptians divided day and night into 12 parts each, making 24 hours in total.
+There are 60 minutes in an hour because the Babylonians, leveraging their sexagesimal system (base 60) for their astronomical calculations, applied this division to timekeeping.

 The long answer